-The fever is a wise response by the body to damage viral duplication and encourage you to rest.
+Heightened body temperature is a wise response by the body to damage viral duplication and encourage you to rest.
 At this stage you want to use herbs and foods that regulate normal body temperature, drain lymph, and support a healthy inflammatory response.
-Reach for herbs like garlic, cleavers, Elderberry & Elderflower, Lemon balm, and olive leaf extract.
+Reach for herbs like garlic, cleavers, Elderberry & Elderflower, Lemon Balm, and olive leaf extract.

 Drink a lot of pure water to flush out the body and loosen secretions.
-If you're very uncomfortable from the fever, soak your feet in cool water and/or use a cool compress on your forehead.
+If you're very uncomfortable from the increased body temperature, soak your feet in cool water and/or use a cool compress on your forehead.
 Also consider natural approaches that regulate and assist normal inflammatory response.